Dude036/FantasyNameGenerator/README.md

 #### Unit Test Coverage
 This project uses pytest integrated with Tox to run unit tests.
-To run unit test coverage and
+To run unit test coverage make sure you have Tox installed, and then run the following command:
+`tox`

+Tox runs 4 different versions of python to ensure backwards capability, 3.8, 3.9, 3.10, & 3.11.
+To run these make sure you have the appropriate version of python installed.

 #### Black code formatting
 This project is formatted automatically with [Black](https://black.readthedocs.io/en/latest/).